mihirwankhade10/react-contact-list/README.md

 ## Features

-Fetch and display users from the API: https://jsonplaceholder.typicode.com/users Add a contact: Makes a POST call to the API to add a new contact (dummy call) Update a contact: Makes a PUT call to the API to update an existing contact (dummy call) Delete a contact: Makes a DELETE call to the API to delete a contact (dummy call)
+-Fetch and display users from the API: https://jsonplaceholder.typicode.com/users -Add a contact: Makes a POST call to the API to add a new contact (dummy call) -Update a contact: Makes a PUT call to the API to update an existing contact (dummy call) -Delete a contact: Makes a DELETE call to the API to delete a contact (dummy call)

 ## Demo